jtleek/genomicspapers/README.md

 * [Tidy data](http://vita.had.co.nz/papers/tidy-data.pdf) - a paper where Hadley Wickham describes proper organization of data sets that I really like.
 * [The Leek group guide to data sharing](https://github.com/jtleek/datasharing) - how to organize data you are working on.
+* [Bioconductor: open software development for computational biology and bioinformatics](http://genomebiology.com/content/5/10/R80) - introduces the Bioconductor project, the most successful project in genomic software development to date.
 * [Scalable genomics with R and Bioconductor](http://arxiv.org/pdf/1409.2864v1.pdf) - how to do big genomics data in R using [Bioconductor](http://bioconductor.org/).
 * [The Leek group guide to writing R packages](https://github.com/jtleek/rpackages) - how to make R packages.